-If you use any equipment at work, either work provided or anything you have brought in to use for work, make sure you have been trained and/or have the appropriate skills and knowledge to use this equipment.
-Ensure there is a current risk assessment in place.
+If you use any equipment at work, either work provided or anything you have brought in to use for work, make sure you have been trained or have the appropriate skills and knowledge to use this equipment.
 A few simple rules are as follows: read the safe operating procedures and guidance; wear appropriate protective clothing; tie hair or items of clothing that could get caught in machinery; don't take short cuts.
 Check the Safety, Health, Environment (SHEL) Folder for specific instructions for the area in which you are working.